 Access your AWS Cloud9 environment by clicking the link right from AWSCloud9URL in the Outputs section of your CloudFormation stack.
 Use a supported browser to work with Cloud9.

-You should see a website looking similar to the screenshot (colour scheme might look different):
+You should see a website that looks similar to:

 Several files and folders have been copied to your AWS Cloud9 environment into the home folder of the ec2-user.
 To show them in the left pane of AWS Cloud9 choose the gear icon and then choose